iamrdk21/Website1/aboutme.md

 <p class="about-text">
 <span class="fa fa-envelope about-icon"></span>
 &nbsp;If you like my blog, you can subscribe to the mailing list present in the footer for updates.<br>
-&nbsp;Let me know if you have any feedback.
-You can reach out to me through any of the social media links given below or you could just drop an e-mail <a target="_blank" href="rohan.kadam.5011@gmail.com">here</a>.
+Let me know if you have any feedback.
+You can reach out to me through any of the social media links given below or you could just drop an e-mail <a target="_blank" href="mailto:rohan.kadam.5011@gmail.com">here</a>.
 <br>
-&nbsp;Happy reading!
+Happy reading!
 </p>
 </div>